• Home

 Launch day of Scot Joe's longest-lasting 18-footer which raced up until 1948, and which has been replicated for the AHSSA replica fleet.
 This shot is taken at Joe's Cook St Glebe boatshed, looking SSE...the Pyrmont fish markets are now just beyond the cranes upper left.
 I had always assumed that the bearded gentleman with the waistcoat and hand on the bow was Joe, however the Cowie family from whose archives this photo comes have always believed that this chap was Peter Cowie Senior, the father of the owner of the boat also Peter Cowie seen standing amidships to Port with a white hat.

-Below left is a shot of Scot under full sail from the ANMM's Hall Collection, right is an earlier Donnelly-built 18-footer Zena (1905), also from the Hall Collection.
+Scot under full sail from the ANMM's Hall Collection, right is an earlier Donnelly-built 18-footer Zena (1905), also from the Hall Collection.

 The story of Scot's long career is told on her listing on the 18-FOOTERS Page on www.openboat.com.au and details and images of the replica can be seen on the 18-footers Page on this site.